chipchilders/migrate2cs/README.md

 		}
 	]

-* The first entry is only specifying the minimum fields.
-All of the CloudStack details will be pulled from the default values in the './settings.conf' file (covered later).
+* The first entry is only specifying the minimum required fields.
+All of the CloudStack details will be pulled from the default values in the `./settings.conf` file (covered later).
-* The second entry specifies all the options.
-All these entries will override the defaults in the './settings.conf' file.
+* The second entry specifies all possible options.
+These entries will override the defaults in the `./settings.conf` file.
 If any field is left out it will be replaced with the default as in the first example.

-### Convenience file './discover_cs.py'
+### Convenience file `./discover_cs.py`
-Because it is a lot of work to generate the './migrate_hyperv_input.json' file, I have created this convenience file.
-This script uses the connection details described in the './settings.conf' file and does a discovery of the target CloudStack environment and outputs all of the different resources in the following format.
+Because it is a lot of work to generate the `./migrate_hyperv_input.json` file, I have created this convenience file.
+This script uses the connection details described in the `./settings.conf` file and does a discovery of the target CloudStack environment and outputs all of the different resources in the following format.
 This makes it much easier to copy and paste when creating the input file.

 	ZONES:
 	------